When your baby arrives checklist

 These links will take you away from myGov.

-If you’ve had a baby and you’re either a permanent resident or on a visa, you’ll need to tell the Department of Home Affairs.
-Visit the Department of Home Affairs website to find out what to do if you had a baby.
+Go to the Department of Home Affairs website to find out what to do if you had a child.

 • a birth certificate or certified extract

-• another Australian Government document that verifies the child’s name and date of birth.
+• another Australian Government document that verifies your child’s name and date of birth.

-You can submit your proof of birth online if your Centrelink online account is linked to myGov.
+You can do this in your Centrelink online account through myGov.

 Your baby needs vaccinations to protect them against serious childhood infectious diseases.
 They need to be vaccinated at: